On the quasi-uniformity properties of quasi-Monte Carlo point sets and sequences -- Part II: digital nets and sequences: Well-separated nets

 \item There exist at most one $\bsg \in \{0, 1, \ldots, b-1\}$ such that, for any nontrivial $\FF_b$-linear dependence relations of row vectors of $F_{\bsc+\bsone}$, the same relations are also satisfied for the same rows of the augmented matrix $(F_{\bsc+\bsone} \mid \vec{B}_{\bsc+\bsone, \bsdelta, \bsg}).$ \end{enumerate} \end{theorem}

-Using this theorem, we can check if a given digitally shifted digital net is $\kappa$-separated, either toroidally or not.
-That is, let $\bsc = (c_1,\dots,c_d)$ with $c_j \le \kappa$ for any $j=1,\dots,d$, and check the third condition of the lemma holds true for any choice of $\bsa$ and $\bse$.
+Using this theorem, we can check if a given digitally shifted digital net is $\bsc$-separated, either toroidally or not.
+That is, check if the third condition of the lemma holds true for any choice of $\bsa$ and $\bse$.